The £2.75 lesson worth millions

 Once I paid for my products and the lady saw I had bought myself some 'Dutch Stroopwafels', she said:

 "Oh, that's so nice with this weather", whilst looking outside.
 I replied: "Yes!
 With a cup of tea...”
-“Or on it!", she then replied quickly.
+“Or on it!", she quickly replied.

 And then it suddenly dawned on me.
 What this lady said could be worth millions!!